pingcap/docs-dm/en/task-configuration-file-full.md

   -
     source-id: "mysql-replica-02"                   # The `source-id` in source.toml.
-    mydumper-thread: 4                              # The number of threads that Mydumper uses for dumping data. `mydumper-thread` corresponds to `threads` in the configuration of mydumper processing unit, while `mydumper-thread` has higher priority they are both configured.
+    mydumper-thread: 4                              # The number of threads that Mydumper uses for dumping data. `mydumper-thread` corresponds to the `threads` configuration of the mydumper processing unit. `mydumper-thread` has overriding priority when the two items are both configured.
-    loader-thread: 16                               # The number of threads that Loader uses for loading data. `loader-thread` corresponds to `pool-size` in the configuration of loader processing unit, while `loader-thread` has higher priority when they are both configured.
-When multiple instances are migrating data to TiDB at the same time, slightly reduce the value according to the load condition.
+    loader-thread: 16                               # The number of threads that Loader uses for loading data. `loader-thread` corresponds to the `pool-size` configuration of the loader processing unit. `loader-thread` has overriding priority when the two items are both configured.
+When multiple instances are migrating data to TiDB at the same time, slightly reduce the value according to the load.
-    syncer-thread: 16                               # The number of threads that Syncer uses for replicating incremental data. `syncer-thread` corresponds to `worker-count` in the configuration of the syncer processing unit, while `syncer-thread`  has higher priority when they are both configured.
-When multiple instances are migrating data to TiDB at the same time, slightly reduce the value according to the load condition.
+    syncer-thread: 16                               # The number of threads that Syncer uses for replicating incremental data. `syncer-thread` corresponds to the `worker-count` configuration of the syncer processing unit. `syncer-thread`  has overriding priority when the two items are both configured.
+When multiple instances are migrating data to TiDB at the same time, slightly reduce the value according to the load.
 ```

 ## Configuration order